bounIoT/SanitaryCampus/README.md

 # Smart WC, Sanitary Campus

-Lack of toilet paper in toilets, causes an unsanitary environment, we want to track it before the toilet paper level drops below threshold.
+Lack of toilet paper in toilets, causes an unsanitary environment, we want to track it before the toilet paper level drops below threshold and inform the authorized person.

 ## Team Members